NickSam121/nuHDM-cosmo-sims/README.md

 iv) run ./aexp.c
 v) ./a.out
 vi) gnuplot rmvloop.gp
-In case this does not work, there is a stupid solution which always work.
+In case this does not work, there is a stupid solution which always works.
 One needs to comment out from all the info_000XXX files the last lines right after unit_t with #comment the lines specifying the ordering and the DOMAIN ind_min ind_max.

 8. AHF convert end with error
    no mpi + makefile.config+ ahf_halos.c varies with model